Automobile

 Application of magneto ignition system

-Below is the application of magneto ignition in various aspect as it generates the electricity needed for ignition:
+Below is the application of magneto ignition in various aspects as it generates the electricity needed for ignition:

 • The system is used in two-wheeler vehicles (SI engines.